suzannekozina/colorific/README.md

 ##Acknowledgements
 Many thanks to the Udacity Ruby Content Team for providing exceptional learning tools that made it possible for me to find my way in creating my first Ruby gem.
 ###License
 This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) file.
+See [LICENSE.txt](LICENSE.txt) file.